No-Bake Walnut Granola Bars

 • Salt: To balance the sweetness and enhance the flavors.

-granola bar mixture in a food processor
+No-bake granola bar ingredients in a food processor seen from the top

 How to Make Walnut Granola Bars: